Arab League–Pakistan relations

-Arab-Pakistan relations refer to foreign relations between Pakistan and the various states of the Arab world which constitute the Arab League.
+Arab League–Pakistan relations refer to foreign relations between Pakistan and the various states of the Arab world which constitute the Arab League.

 Background

-Pakistan has a close and strong relationship with the Middle-Eastern region, particularly Saudi Arabia, United Arab Emirates, Syria, Jordan, Yemen, Oman, Qatar, Lebanon, Kuwait, and Iraq.
-These ties were put to the test when a massive earthquake hit Pakistan's Northern Areas in 2005 with Saudi Arabia & UAE promptly dispatching critical aid, not only in terms of medicine & essential supplies but massive injunction of billions of dollars for the reconstruction of the region.
-Pakistan also enjoys extensive cultural & defense/military ties with most of the Arab League member states.
-Pakistan also has extensive trade ties with Arab League states, especially Saudi Arabia and the UAE with Saudi Arabia ranking as Pakistan's second largest trading partner after the United States.
-With such close association to the Arab League, Pakistan was also invited by Russian President, Vladimir Putin in 2006 to the First Session of the Russia-Islamic World Strategic Vision Group in 2006 in a bid to strengthen Moscow's ties with the big players in the Muslim world.
+Pakistan has close ties to the Arab League, particularly Saudi Arabia, the United Arab Emirates, Syria, Jordan, Yemen, Oman, Qatar, Lebanon, Kuwait, and Iraq.
+These ties were tested in 2005 when a massive earthquake hit Pakistan's Northern Areas; Saudi Arabia and the UAE promptly sent critical aid—medicine and essential supplies—and injected billions of dollars for the reconstruction.
+Pakistan also has extensive cultural and defense ties with most Arab League members.
+It also has considerable trade ties, particularly with Saudi Arabia and the UAE; Saudi Arabia is its second-largest trading partner after the United States.
+In 2006, Russian President Vladimir Putin invited Pakistan to the First Session of the Russia-Islamic World Strategic Vision Group because of its close ties with the Arab world.

-Army, Naval and Air Force cadets from many of the Arab League countries routinely enroll in training courses in Pakistan's well-recognized military academies while Pakistan Air Force pilots have flown Egyptian, Jordanian, Syrian and Saudi fighter jets in both wars (1967 & 1973 against Israel), & peacetime as part of their 'foreign deployments'.
-Units from the Pakistan Army, Navy and Air Force also serve allotted time periods in their respective fields in Saudi Arabia and UAE as instructors, maintenance crews, etc. while there are strong indications that a company of Elite Pakistani Commandos, the SSG maintains a permanent unit in Saudi Arabia to safeguard Islam's holiest sites as well as the Saudi Royal Family.
-Much of the United Arab Emirates Air Force and Army is made up of Pakistani military personnel.
+Army, Naval, and Air Force cadets of several Arab League countries routinely enroll in training courses in Pakistan's military academies.
+Pakistan Air Force pilots have flown Egyptian, Jordanian, Syrian, and Saudi fighter jets in two wars against Israel in1967 and 1973, and in peacetime as part of their 'foreign deployments'.
+Units from the Pakistan Army, Navy, and Air Force routinely serve in Saudi Arabia and the UAE as instructors, maintenance crews, etc. There are strong indications that a company of Elite Pakistani Commandos, the SSG, maintains a permanent unit in Saudi Arabia to safeguard Islam's holiest sites and the Saudi Royal Family.
+Much of the United Arab Emirates' Air Force and Army consists of Pakistani military personnel.

-In 2007 Pakistani President, Pervez Musharraf attended the Arab League summit held in Riyadh even though Pakistan had not yet gained 'Observer Member' status.
-Pakistan is currently in the stages of finalizing a Free Trade Agreement with the GCC countries, many of whom are also part of the Arab League while talks continue to grant Pakistan the 'Observer' status in the coming months.
-The country also has a history of being an ardent supporter of several Arab causes, including Palestine.
+In 2007, Pakistani president Pervez Musharraf attended the Arab League summit held in Riyadh even though Pakistan had not become an 'Observer Member'.
+Pakistan is currently finalizing a free trade agreement with the GCC countries, many of which are part of the Arab League; talks on the 'Observer' status are continuing.
+The country also has a history of ardently supporting several Arab causes, including Palestine.